Peak Utilities

 • Restart system

-Ever feel like your day is just one long loop of copy, paste, resize, repeat?
+Ever feel like your day’s just one long loop of copy, paste, resize, repeat?
 You’re not alone.
-The real productivity drain isn’t “hard work.”
-It’s repetitive micro-tasks that quietly eat hours (and patience).
+The real productivity drain isn’t hard work, it’s repetitive micro-tasks.
+They quietly eat hours.
+And your patience.
+Nobody talks about that part, but it’s where most people lose entire afternoons without realizing it.

 That’s where workflow automation comes in.
-Automation simply means using tools to handle predictable, repeatable actions so you don’t have to.
-Instead of manually typing your email address 30 times a day, text expansion software like AutoHotkey or Alfred lets you create a shortcut—type “@@” and your full email appears instantly.
+Automation means using tools to handle predictable, repeatable actions, so you’re not doing them yourself.
+Instead of manually typing your email address 30 times a day, text expansion software like AutoHotkey or Alfred lets you set up a shortcut.
+Type “@@” and your full email appears instantly.
 The same works for:

 • Frequently used phrases